 Ontario, Calif.
-(Dec.
-16, 2014) - The International Association of Plumbing and Mechanical Officials (IAPMO $^{\circ}$) Standards Council has issued the 2015 editions of the Uniform Plumbing Code (UPC^{\circ}) and Uniform Mechanical Code (UMC^{\circ}), each designated as American National Standards for the fifth time.
+(April 1, 2015) - The International Association of Plumbing and Mechanical Officials (IAPMO®) has released the hardcopy and digital versions of its 2015 editions of the Uniform Plumbing Code (UPC®) and Uniform Mechanical Code (UMC®).
+Both the hardcopy and eBook versions, viewable on computers, tablets and smart phones, can be purchased and downloaded via the IAPMO web store at www.iapmo.org.